dcomtois/summarytools/README.md

 *summarytools* is an [R](http://r-project.org) package providing tools to _neatly and quickly summarize data_.
 Its main purpose is to provide hassle-free functions that every R programmer once wished it was included in base R:

 - Painless **frequency tables** with proportions and missing data info
-- Painless **descriptive statistics** with all common stats for numerical variables
+- Painless **descriptive statistics** with all common univariate stats for numerical variables
 - Painless **dataframe summaries** that facilitate data cleaning and quick evaluation

 It also aims at making R _a little_ easier to use for newcomers.